The Ultimate Guide on How to Market a Book Online

 After you create an account on an email marketing platform like MailerLite, you should have access to templates for landing pages.
 These are pages people can visit to submit their email address in exchange for your reader magnet.

 You should be able to customize this landing page with text, images, etc, promoting your free offer.
 Check out the landing page I built on MailerLite for my reader magnet (a book called Lion on Fire):

-You want an email marketing platform with automation features.
+Regardless of how you're capturing email addresses, you want an email marketing platform with automation features.
 As soon as someone submits their email address on your landing page, your platform should automatically send that person an email (which you would pre-write) with a link to download your reader magnet.

 If your reader magnet is a digital document (ex, a PDF), you can simply create a link to it on Google Drive, which won't cost you anything, and put the link in this pre-written email.